apmadhani/HECActivation/README.md

 # HECActivation
 ######Alternative to PayPal's Headless Express Checkout flow

 Headless Express Checkout is PayPal's current checkout flow for trusted merchants on set-top boxes without traditional browsers.
 It is being phased out by the end of 2015 and needs to be replaced.
-One of the proposed solutions is an activation code system, where the merchant prompts the consumer to go to paypal.com/activate and enter in an activation code the merchant receives from PayPal and displays to the consumer; upon entering the code, the consumer logs into PayPal and goes through the standard express checkout flow.
-In this flow, the activation code acts as a shorter key that maps to an express checkout token.
+One of the proposed solutions is an activation code system, where the merchant prompts the consumer to go to paypal.com/activate and enter in the activation code displayed on the screen; upon entering the code, the consumer logs into PayPal and goes through the standard express checkout flow.
+In this prototype, the activation code acts as a short key that maps to an express checkout token.
 This Android TV app is a prototype proof-of-concept for an HEC replacement involving an activation code; it mocks a Netflix flow on a set-top box.

 An alternative flow to replace Headless Express Checkout with a notification based system can be found [here] (https://github.com/apmadhani/HECPrototype).